charlesrollin/tiny_search_engine/README.md

 In addition, a third map improves performances when reading a posting list from the index file.

 These maps are a dense index on a set of IDs.
-If we were to reach the million terms in a collection, such maps would not fit in memory anymore.
+If we were to reach the billion terms in a collection, such maps would not fit in memory anymore.
 One would instead turn them into non-dense indexes pointing at a range of IDs (either stored  in a local file or on another machine).

 Such a solution  makes the whole system scalable but has an impact on performances.
 Hence the use of dense indexes in this engine.